Reimagining the professional gig economy

 An example: A health tech startup doesn’t have strategic marketing or brand capability.
 The founders realise that they’d struggle to compete with corporate salaries and don’t need someone at that level all the time.
 Werkling matches the startup to a senior marketing consultant who they engage to develop their go-to-market strategy.
 As a part of the retainer engagement, the on-demand consultant works one day a week but is available over four days to provide as-needed advice to their internal, part-time Marketing Coordinator who is focused on execution.

-The need to bring in diverse capability sets also plays out in larger organisations.
+The need to bring in different capability sets also plays out in larger organisations.
 It may be that there is a capability need that is better served by external talent or is a niche capability that is only needed for a short period of time.
+In many change programs, more experienced talent is required for the build or design phase, and a different capability set is required for the execution and transition to BAU.

 An example: A corporate strategy team brings in an AI expert to advise on the organisation’s five year plan.
 This is not a capability that they have in the organisation and a part of the engagement is to scope out what the internal capability needs to look like over the coming five years.